 The position of the height of the back of the Tula free to grow.

 The height of the back part is according to one's own feeling, the child should be supported to the neck, but when a child has grown considerably larger.
 And so more towards size 86, and therefore probably already able to sit independently etc., it is logical that the back panel will at some point be shorter and lower on the back.
 As long as most of the back is covered, that does not give anything.
 As a guideline, you could say that at least 2/3 of the entire spine should be covered with a child who can sit and stand independently.
-Your child shouldn't be able to lean backward and create a shift in balance that causes him or her to dump out, but we assume that everyone can feel and understand that.
+Your child shouldn't be able to lean backward and create a shift in balance that causes him or her to fall off, but we assume that everyone can feel and understand that.
 In addition, by that time your child will no longer fit into the width and you will have long and wide passed to a baby carrier or stopped wearing it.

 What do these different positions actually look like?